 - Positive associates will be recorded on OSHA 300 form and to appropriate state agencies as required.

-- When there are 2 or more resident positives, all associates and residents will be tested as warranted and retested 4 days after exposure as needed based on State requirements.
-If there are no further positives community returns to pre-exposure status.
-If more positive cases are identified community begins quarantine and isolation protocols.
+- Communities will follow all local guidance for COVID 19 testing as required.
+If more positive cases identified community begins quarantine and isolation protocols.
 During exposure testing periods all associates will mask in N95 masks.
-The Quarantine period will be 10 days from positive result or onset of symptoms and associates must be symptom-free to return to work.
-Quarantine for resident positives will also be 10 days from the last positive result or onset of symptoms and residents must be symptom-free to come out of quarantine.
+Quarantine period will be 10 days from positive result or onset of symptoms and Associate must be symptom free to return to work.
+Quarantine for resident positives will also be 10 days from last positive result or onset of symptoms and resident must be symptom free to come out of quarantine.
 Community wide testing will only be performed as Federal and State guidance requires.
-Once associate or residents tests positive, and quarantine for 10 days from positive or onset or initial symptoms has been completed, no additional retest or negative result is required.
+Once associate or residents’ tests positive, and quarantine for 10 days from positive or onset or initial symptoms has been completed, no additional retest or negative result is required.

 - Individuals with cold or flu-like symptoms will not be admitted to any Atlas Senior Living communities without proper screening and negative test results.